New York City mayoral candidates

 see Cincinnati Public Schools’ (CPS) community learning centers as a model for their city’s schools

 .
 The centers bring members of the community, including dental clinics, mental health therapists and mentors from local banks and churches, to a school hub to keep students engaged after traditional classroom hours end.
 But an analysis from The New York Times also finds that progress has been fairly modest, with some schools in the district still struggling and graduation and attendance rates showing little sign of improvement.
 Still, CPS officials argue the initiative has helped mitigate the effects of poverty and hunger in the classroom.
-CityBeat covered CPS and its community learning centers back in Octoberhere
+CityBeat covered CPS and its community learning centers back in October

-.could take control of the Emery Theatre
+could take control of the Emery Theatre

 following a legal dispute between the Requiem Project, a nonprofit seeking to renovate the theater, and the University of Cincinnati, Emery Center Apartments Limited Partnership and the Emery Center Corporation, the group of leasers and owners trying to push Requiem out of the building.
 Requiem stated in a letter Friday that it would approve of the city taking over the building, a possibility currently being analyzed by Cincinnati’s legal team.
-CityBeat first covered the Emery Theater situation in further detailhere
+CityBeat first covered the Emery Theater situation in further detail

-.SoMoLend, the local startup and city partner that connects small businesses seeking loans and lenders,
+SoMoLend, the local startup and city partner that connects small businesses seeking loans and lenders,

 is being accused of fraud by the state of Ohio

-in a partnership that was meant to land local small businesses and startups much-needed loans through crowdfunding.will spend $6.2 million this fiscal year to combat gambling addictions
+in a partnership that was meant to land local small businesses and startups much-needed loans through crowdfunding.

 .
-With casinos, racinos and gambling generally expanding in Ohio, the state government is directing more money to county mental health and addiction boards to ensure problem gamblers are treated.The two officers who were on the clock when death row inmate Billy Slagle hung himself
+With casinos, racinos and gambling generally expanding in Ohio, the state government is directing more money to county mental health and addiction boards to ensure problem gamblers are treated.

 have been put on paid administrative leave

 while the Ohio prisons department investigates what happened.
 Slagle was convicted of murder and sentenced to death — a punishment the Ohio Parole Board and Gov. John Kasich upheld in July despite pleas from a county prosecutor — but he hung himself days before he was supposed to be executed.
-CityBeat covered Slagle’s case in further detailhere
+CityBeat covered Slagle’s case in further detail

 .